 Perfect Privacy is a reliable zero-logs VPN that’s a solid choice for experienced users and VPN newbies alike.
 Performance on local connections is decent, with good uploads and P2P-friendly servers making it very appealing to torrenters.
 High ping times mean gamers will want to look elsewhere, and streaming fans will be disappointed to hear that Netflix and iPlayer are currently blocked.
-Custom apps are available for Microsoft Windows and Linux and you can manually configure the software on loads of other platforms, including routers.
+Custom apps are available for Windows, MacOS, Linux and Android, plus you can manually configure the software on loads of other platforms – including routers.

 Perfect Privacy defaults on startup to OpenVPN, the most secure protocol, and comes with loads of extra privacy features such as first-party DNS servers, a VPN kill switch and protection against DNS, IPv6 and WebRTC leaks.
 They’re strictly zero-logs, not even collecting basic connection metadata, based in privacy-friendly Switzerland.
 Additional obfuscation tools such as Stealth VPN mean it’s a good fit if you plan to be connecting out from high-censorship countries.
 Customer support is pretty standard with no live chat but speedy responses via email.